poproar/barnabas-blocks/README.md

 Check changelog [here](https://github.com/BlocklyDuino/BlocklyDuino/blob/master/CHANGELOG.txt)

 ### Authors and Contributors
-Fred Lin (@gasolin) .
+Fred Lin @gasolin is the creator of BlocklyDuino.

+BlocklyDuino is a **web-based visual programming editor for [Arduino](http://www.arduino.cc/)**.

+BlocklyDuino is based on [Blockly](https://developers.google.com/blockly/), the web-based, graphical programming editor.
+Provide static type language blocks and code generators for Arduino programming.

-Thanks Neil Fraser, Q.Neutron from Blockly https://developers.google.com/blockly/ Thanks Dale Low (gumbypp) for contribute the python server to pipe BlocklyDuino source to arduino board.
+Thanks Neil Fraser, Q.Neutron from [Blockly](https://developers.google.com/blockly/)

+The project is also inspired by [ardublock](https://github.com/taweili/ardublock) and [modkit](http://www.modk.it/) Thanks Dale Low (gumbypp) for contribute the python server to pipe BlocklyDuino source to arduino board.

-Thanks Arduino and Seeeduino guys for Arduino and Grove blocks.
+Thanks Arduino and Seeeduino guys for Arduino and [Grove](http://www.seeedstudio.com/wiki/GROVE_System) blocks.

-The project is also inspired by [arduiblock](https://github.com/taweili/ardublock) and [modkit](http://www.modk.it/)
+[makewitharduino](https://github.com/makewitharduino/Online-BlocklyDuinoEditor) is work by @okhiroyuki

+There has been some interesting [chatter on Chromeduino](https://github.com/spaceneedle/Chromeduino/issues/12) perhaps some of these projects find a way to merge together.

 ### License